Bedrock-OSS/bedrock-wiki/docs/new-guide/project-setup.md

 Let's break up the code now.

 -   "`format_version`" defines what version of manifest syntax you are using.
-Version 2 is the most recent stable version, use it.
+Version 2 is the most recent stable version; use it.

 -   "`name`" is the name of your behavior pack. "`description`" will show up under it in-game.

--   The "`uuid`" field is a **very important** one.
+-   The "`UUID`" field is an **essential** one.
 A UUID (_Universally Unique Identifier_) identifies your pack for other programs (in this case, Minecraft) to read. **NEVER USE THE SAME UUID TWICE.** You can generate your own UUIDs [here](https://www.uuidgenerator.net/version4) or, if you use VSC, you can install [this](https://marketplace.visualstudio.com/items?itemName=netcorext.uuid-generator) extension.
 Many other tools like _Bridge_, _AJG_ and _CoreCoder_ generate UUIDS automatically.
-Every manifest file uses 2 different UUIDs.
+Every manifest file uses two different UUIDs.

 So, to make sure your add-on will work correctly.
-Generate 3 new UUID's which you will paste into the BP manifest.json file.
+Generate three new UUID's which you will paste into the BP manifest.json file.

--   "`version`" defines the version of your addon.
-When you import an addon with a newer version on a device where an older version was installed, the newer version will overwrite the older one.
-You don't need to change the version if you have the addon in `development_*_packs` folders and only use them on private worlds.
+-   "`version`" defines the version of your add-on.
+When you import an add-on with a newer version on a device where an older version was installed, the more recent version will overwrite the older one.
+You don't need to change the version if you have the add-on in `development_*_packs` folders and only use them on private worlds.

--   "`min_engine_version`" defines the minimum Minecraft client version that'll be able to read your addon.
+-   "`min_engine_version`" defines the minimum Minecraft client version that'll be able to read your add-on.

 -   In "`modules`", the "`type`" is defined to be "`data`".
 This makes your pack a _Behavior Pack_.

 `Note:` if Mojang decides to add something else to the manifest syntax, they'll create a newer format version.
-Your manifests can left unchanged, but it's recommended to create the new ones with "format_version" set to the new number and the new syntax used.
+Your manifests can stay unchanged, but it's recommended to create the new ones with "format_version" set to the new number and the new syntax used.
 If this ever happens, it will be mentioned in a changelog, and this site will be updated.

 #

-The next step is, naturally, creating your `RP/manifest.json`. it is very much like a Behavior Pack manifest, except the "`type`" is "`resources`".
+The next step is, naturally, creating your `RP/manifest.json`.
+It is very much like a Behavior Pack manifest, except the "`type`" is "`resources`".
 Copy the code below into your newly created `manifest.json`.

 <CodeHeader>RP/manifest.json</CodeHeader>